prokenz101/jklm-hacks/README.md

 2. Press Ctrl + F7 to run the program.

-2. The program SHOULD automatically select the text that you typed, and then and type an appropriate word.
+2. The program SHOULD automatically select the text that you typed, and then type an appropriate word.

 **This is for Windows 10/11 and for the English language only.**